caktus/preen/README.md

 ## Why are we doing this?

-Testing Wagtail blocks gets increasingly hairy as they get more complex.
+Testing Wagtail blocks gets increasingly complex.
 That's because of the way Wagtail encodes and hydrates blocks (and their related data) in complex JSON structures.
-You cannot simply test one piece of a complex block on its own.
-Wagtail will require that you provide the full context for each parent block, which can lead to some elaborate, time consuming test-writing and idiosyncratic workarounds.
+One cannot simply test one piece of a complex block on its own.
+Wagtail requires full context for each parent block, which can lead to some elaborate, time-consuming test-writing, and idiosyncratic workarounds.

-Given that so many of Caktus' projects use Wagtail, it doesn't make sense tackle this shared problem on a project-by-project basis.
+Given that many Caktus projects use Wagtail, it doesn't make sense tackling a shared problem on a project-by-project basis.
 Our goal is to make a standalone library that's easy to install and use on any Wagtail project.

 ## What are we using to build it?